ericmuckley/svelte-flask/README.md

 * In the root project folder, use `npx degit sveltejs/template client` to create a new directory called `client` and copy svelte inside it
 * Inside `client`, run `npm install` to install svelte
 * Use `npm run dev` to confirm that the installation worked
-* Use `npm run autobuild` to automatically build svelte when files are saved
+* Use `npm run build` to build svelte each time svelte files are modified and saved

 ## Running the app locally